Reviewing Blink Charging (BLNK) and WEICHAI PWR CO/ADR (WEICY)

-Blink Charging (NASDAQ:BLNK) and WEICHAI PWR CO/ADR (OTCMKTS:WEICY) are both computer and technology companies, but which is the superior stock?
-We will compare the two companies based on the strength of their profitability, risk, analyst recommendations, dividends, earnings, institutional ownership and valuation.
+Blink Charging (NASDAQ:BLNK) and WEICHAI PWR CO/ADR (OTCMKTS:WEICY) are both computer and technology companies, but which is the better investment?
+We will compare the two companies based on the strength of their analyst recommendations, valuation, profitability, dividends, earnings, institutional ownership and risk.

-WEICHAI PWR CO/ADR pays an annual dividend of $0.32 per share and has a dividend yield of 3.6%.
-Blink Charging does not pay a dividend.

 Profitability